 Many different types of CPD activities can be undertaken, such as:

 Presenting at conferences or webinars.

 Organisations should provide opportunities for employees to undertake CPD activities relevant to their roles and benefit their professional development.
 Employees should be encouraged to identify CPD activities to help them meet their goals and improve their performance.

 Organisations should have a process to monitor and report employee CPD activities.
 This could involve maintaining records of CPD activities and assessing the impact on employees’ knowledge, skills, and behaviours.

 Reporting on CPD activities can help to identify areas where employees need further development and support.
 It can also help to assess the effectiveness of CPD programmes and identify any changes that need to be made.

 Stedfast is a cloud-based software platform that helps organisations to manage their CPD programmes.
 It allows employees to record and track their CPD activities, set goals, and receive feedback from their managers.

-Continuing professional development is a necessary part of being a professional in any field.
-It helps individuals stay up to date with current trends and developments while also allowing them to develop new skills.
+Continuing professional development is necessary for being a professional in any field.
+It helps individuals stay updated with current trends and developments while also allowing them to develop new skills.